subsquid-labs/squid-abi-template/README.md

 4. Inspect `schema.graphql`, `src/processor.ts` and start hacking!

-For more details how to build and deploy a squid, see the [docs](https://docs.subsquid.io).
+For more details on how to build and deploy a squid, see the [docs](https://docs.subsquid.io).

 ## Example
 ### Generate